Spending time outdoors is so rewarding, but acquiring the recreational gear you need can get pricey. But it doesn’t have to be!

 Keep the gear you have in good condition by taking advantage of repair events near you.
 This means buying high-quality, durable items from brands who stand behind their products and are committed to their longevity as much as you are.

-• Smartwool is known for its sustainable, comfortable clothing, especially its socks.
-While their items may seem a little pricey, Smartwool stands by its products, offering a 100% satisfaction guarantee if you are unsatisfied with your purchase or if your purchase does not hold up its durability.
+- Smartwool is known for its sustainable, comfortable clothing, especially its socks.
+While their items may seem a little pricey, Smartwool stands by its products.
+They offer a 100% satisfaction guarantee if you are unsatisfied with your purchase or its durability.

 Seek out small businesses near you.

-What better way to give back to the community than to support small businesses near you when looking for outdoor gear?
+What better way to give back to the community than to support small businesses near you?
 3 Rivers Outdoor Company is a small, locally owned business in Pittsburgh and is one of my favorites!
 They support consignments where you can shop, sell, or donate outdoor recreational clothing, accessories, outdoor recreating gear, and equipment.
-When you consign with 3 Rivers, you can choose to send a percentage of your sale to a local non-profit organization that plants trees – a win-win-win for you, your local small business, and the planet!
+When you consign with 3 Rivers, you can choose to send a percentage of your sale to a local non-profit organization that plants trees.
+A win-win-win for me, my local small business, and the planet!

 Get a fair appraisal.